odileeds/covid-19-uk-datasets/README.md

 ### England

-England data is easy to work with.
+* England data is easy to work with.
-Link from dashboard - this may go away.
+* Link from dashboard - this may go away.
-Column headers have spaces, so less easy to work with as properties.
+* Column headers have spaces, so less easy to work with as properties.
-Data is published as a daily count (not cumulative)

 ### Scotland

-CSV is in a github repo, so more easily searchable.
+* CSV is in a github repo, so more easily referenceable.
-...but the per-NHS Board data is in a wide table (row per date, column per board) => Not as easy to machine process.
+* ...but the per-NHS Board data is in a wide table (row per date, column per board) => Not as easy to machine process.